Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

-\begin{conjecture} Let $G$ and $H$ be two finite groups with a common Sylow $p$-subgroup and same $p$-local structure.
-Then, there is a splendid equivalence between the principal blocks of $\calo G$ and $\calo H$. \end{conjecture}
+\begin{conjecture} Let $G$ be a finite group and $\calo G.e$ a block of $G$ with an abelian $p$-group $D$ as its defect group.
+Then, there is a splendid equivalence between $\calo G.e$ and its Brauer correspondent $\calo N_G(D).f$ with respect to $D$. \end{conjecture}

-Just as Brou\'e's original abelian defect group conjecture (Conjecture \ref{conj:Brouederived}), this strenghtened version of the conjecture (Conjecture \ref{conj:Brouesplendid}) is still open in general.
-However, there have been proofs, some of which are quite spectacular, in several special cases.
+Brou\'e's original abelian defect group conjecture (Conjecture~\ref{conj:Brouederived}), remains open in general.
+However, it is noteworthy, that in cases where Conjecture~\ref{conj:Brouederived} has been verified, it is known that the refinement, Conjecture~\ref{conj:Brouesplendid}, also holds, even if it is not a formal consequence.
+There have been proofs, some of which are quite spectacular, in several special cases.
 For example, to name but a few, Rickard himself showed the conjecture to hold for the principal block of the alternating group $\mathfrak A_5$ in \cite{Rickard96}.
 In \cite{Rouquier98} the case of cyclic defect groups has been shown.
-The important case of symmetric and general linear groups in non-defininig characteristic has been shown by Chuang and Rouquier \cite{ChuangRouquier08} and more recently in \cite{DudasVaragnoloVasserot19} building on \cite{Livesey15}, the case of unipotent blocks of unitary groups has been shown.
-Moreover, in the context of finite reductive groups, Brou\'e's abelian defect group conjecture is closely linked with the underlying algebraic geometry, see \cite{BroueMalle93} and a proof of another related conjecture of Brou\'e's \cite{Broue90Red}, establishing a splendid equivalence between (sums of) blocks of finite reductive groups in non-defining characteristic has been given in \cite{BonnafeRouquier03, BonnafeDatRouquier17}.
+The case of symmetric and general linear groups in non-defining characteristic has been shown in \cite{ChuangRouquier08} with a key step in the proof being the proof in \cite{ChuangKessar02} for the so-called Rock blocks of symmetric groups.
+Indeed, Chuang and Rouquier proved that blocks of symmetric groups with the same defect are derived equivalent which together with the previous work by Chuang and Kessar on RoCK blocks yielded the conjecture in the case of symmetric groups.
+For double covers of symmetric groups at odd primes, very recently Conjecture~\ref{conj:Brouesplendid} has been shown in \cite{BrundanKleshchev25}, see also \cite{EbertLauraVera23}, by constructing derived equivalences from odd categorifications of $\mathfrak{sl}_2$ and building on the results in \cite{KleshchevLivesey25} in which the analogue of the Chuang-Kessar result on RoCK blocks has been shown for the RoCK blocks of double covers of symmetric groups.
+In other recent work, in \cite{DudasVaragnoloVasserot19} building on \cite{Livesey15}, Conjecture~\ref{conj:Brouederived} has been shown in the case of unipotent blocks of unitary groups for linear primes, the complimentary case of unitary primes still being open.
+However, whether Conjecture~\ref{conj:Brouesplendid} holds in this case is still open.
+Moreover, in the context of finite reductive groups, Brou\'e's abelian defect group conjecture is closely linked with the underlying algebraic geometry, see \cite{BroueMalle93} and a proof of another related conjecture of Brou\'e's \cite{Broue90Red}, establishing a splendid equivalence between (sums of) blocks of finite reductive groups in non-defining characteristic \cite{BonnafeRouquier03, BonnafeDatRouquier17}.